why narcissists refuse to be accountable

 If you were to Google the question, “Why do narcissists refuse to be accountable?”
 You’re going to get different answers because there are generally two camps of thought.
 The first camp insists that everything a narcissistic personality does is because they lack self-love and are harboring crippling shame.
 Theoretically, not being accountable for their actions prevents them from feeling this supposed pain they’re carrying around.

-If you’ve seen my recent YouTube videos, you know that I’ve been discussing how mainstream Psychology is primarily founded on outdated psychoanalytic Freudian theories.
-Freud worked with dysfunctional people.
-He didn’t generally work with normal people, and so many of his theories only apply to a particular segment of the population.
-In other words, Freud often developed vague and untestable theories (especially regarding defense mechanisms), and his experimentally testable theories were not widely accepted by the empirical community.
+If you’ve seen my recent YouTube videos, you know that I’ve been discussing how mainstream Psychology is mainly built on outdated psychoanalytic Freudian theories.
+Freud primarily worked with dysfunctional individuals, not generally with those considered normal.
+As a result, many of his theories only pertain to a specific segment of the population.
+In essence, Freud often formulated vague and untestable theories, particularly regarding defense mechanisms, and his experimentally testable theories weren’t widely accepted by the empirical community.

 Then, you have a second camp of people who believe that narcissists refuse to accept accountability for their actions because they’re entitled and feel superior to others.
 This is the camp I belong to.